ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 ```
 ``````

-- It is not common to introduce an XOR gate as part of the fundamental gates of Classical computing however it provides an important analag to gates within Quantum Computing
+- It is not common to introduce an XOR gate as part of the fundamental gates of Classical computing however it provides an important analog to gates within Quantum Computing

-- Similar to the AND gate we can observe that XOR gate is also irreversible and we can't recover both the input qubits from the output of the AND gates.
+- Similar to the AND gate we can observe that XOR gate is also irreversible and we can't recover both the input qubits from the output.

 ### Classical Half-Adder using gates